biojava/biojava.github.io/_wikis/Current_events.md

 BioJava 3.0.1 released
 ----------------------

-BioJava 3.0.1 was released on Feb 13th 2011and is available from BioJava:Download.
+BioJava 3.0.1 was released on Feb 13th 2011 and is available from
+<BioJava:Download>.

 The 3.0.1 release is mainly a bug fixing release for the recent 3.0 released which provided a major rewrite of the biojava code base.
 A